Ventura Felony Crime Attorney

-At Wilfert Law PC, we are dedicated to helping avoid the harsh felonies of a misdemeanor conviction by either reducing your charge to a misdemeanor or getting your entire case dismissed.
-Our Ventura felony crime defense lawyers can thoroughly investigate your case, collect evidence, and determine if law enforcement made any mistakes during its investigation or if there are any weaknesses in the prosecution's case.
+At Wilfert Law P.C., we are dedicated to helping those in our Ventura community avoid the harsh penalties of a conviction by either reducing your charge to a misdemeanor or getting your entire case dismissed.
+Our felony crime defense lawyers can thoroughly investigate your case, collect evidence, and determine if law enforcement made any mistakes during its investigation or if there are any weaknesses in the prosecution's case.

 - Assault with a deadly weapon

 - Sex crimes, including rape and child pornography

 - White collar crimes, such as embezzlement and fraud

 Although most states designate felony crimes by different classes, California determines the felony sentence on a case-by-case basis.
 State lawmakers have set three potential terms: a low-term sentence, a mid-term sentence, and a high-term sentence.
 For example, a conviction for burglary in California is punishable by either a two-year (lower), four-year (middle) or six-year (higher) prison sentence.

 If a certain felony does not have a set punishment, a conviction results in either a 16-month, two-year, or three-year prison term.
 If a person has been previously convicted of a felony crime, a conviction for another felony will result in longer prison terms.

 With decades of legal experience, including time spent as a police officer and state prosecutor, our Ventura felony crime defense attorney understands what it takes to get the justice and outcome you deserve.
 Let us protect your rights, reputation, and freedom.